 -- FFS_CHECK: What does the UE do with two?
 Which one applies?
 A union of both?
 If so, how?

-tdd-UL-DL-configurationCommon2 TDD-UL-DL-ConfigCommon OPTIONAL, -- Cond TDD
+tdd-UL-DL-ConfigurationCommon2 TDD-UL-DL-ConfigCommon OPTIONAL, -- Cond TDD

 -- TX power that the NW used for SSB transmission.
 The UE uses it to estimate the RA preamble TX power.